haaboo/r/_episodes/03-getting-help.md

 ## Reading Help files

 R, and every package, provide help files for functions.
-The general syntax to search for help on any function, "function_name", from a specific function that is in a package loaded into your namespace (your interactive R session):
+The general syntax to search for help on functions is:

 ~~~